barzik/slacktestcibot/README.md

     * defaultChannel - where to post (default - general).
     * introduction - The intro line that the bot say when he is initiated.
 * run by `node index.js`.

+## Test

+Use Mocha for unit tests.
+Run `npm test` to run the test.

+### Coverage

+ Coverage done by Istanbul.
+Run `npm run coverage` to get coverage report.

+### Static code analysis

+Done with ESLint.
+Run `npm run eslint` to do static code analysis check.

 ## Version